trenztechno/pos-backend/API_DOCUMENTATION.md

 **Requires authentication + vendor approval**

-Downloads all categories for the vendor (vendor-specific + global categories).
+Downloads all categories created by the vendor (vendor-specific only).
 Used for initial sync and refreshing category list.

 **Works for:** Owner + Staff users (all users under same vendor see same categories)